phpMussel/phpMussel/_docs/readme.EN.txt

      "xmlxdp_clamav"
      "xmlxdp_custom"
      "xmlxdp_mussel"
+   - Check against Complex Extended signatures when scanning?
+     0 = No, 1 = Yes [Default].
+     "coex_clamav"
+     "coex_custom"
+     "coex_mussel"
+   - Check against PDF signatures when scanning?
+     0 = No, 1 = Yes [Default].
+     "pdf_clamav"
+     "pdf_custom"
+     "pdf_mussel"
+   - Check against Shockwave signatures when scanning?
+     0 = No, 1 = Yes [Default].
+     "swf_clamav"
+     "swf_custom"
+     "swf_mussel"
    - Signature matching length limiting options.
 Only change these if you know what you're doing.
 SD = Standard signatures.
 RX = PCRE (Perl Compatible Regular Expressions, or "Regex") signatures.
 FN = Filename signatures.
-If you notice php crashing when phpMussel attempts to scan, try lowering the "max" values below.
+If you notice php crashing when phpMussel attempts to scan, try lowering these "max" values.
 If possible and convenient, let me know when this happens and the results of whatever you try.
      "fn_siglen_min"
      "fn_siglen_max"
      "rx_siglen_min"